“All I want to do is be holy just like Jesus, but when I look at myself all I see are my faults and failures.”

 When we look at ourselves, the only things we may see are the faults and the mistakes we have made in the past.
 Too often we struggle to fix our old man, not realizing that aspect of us is dead.
 The Apostle Paul wrote:

 “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.
 For he who has died has been freed from sin.”
-(Romans 6:6-7 NKJV, words in emphasis mine.)
+(Romans 6:6-7 NKJV, emphasis mine.)

 Who is that “old man?”
 It is the person you used to be before you came to Christ.
 It was governed by the desires of the flesh and responded to everything that appealed to the physical senses.
 We could refer to it as our old nature.